jimcortez/pyvvisf/docs/API_REFERENCE.md

 # pyvvisf API Reference

+> **Note:** As of July 2024, all batch rendering and OpenGL context bugs have been fixed.
+All tests pass on all supported platforms.
+The API below is current and stable.

 This document provides a comprehensive reference for the pyvvisf Python bindings for VVISF.

 ## Core Classes